dmitry-shchetinin/LineFlow/README.md

 #### Output flag
 Shows the result of the approximation algorithm:

-- 0 - The nonlinear constraint cannot become binding,
+- 0 - The nonlinear constraint cannot become binding
-- 1 - The nonlinear constraint is infeasible,
+- 1 - The nonlinear constraint is infeasible
-- 2 - The approximation was successfully constructed,
+- 2 - The approximation was successfully constructed
-- 3 - There was an error in the input branch parameters,
+- 3 - There was an error in the input branch parameters
-- 4 - There was an error in the input algorithm's options,
+- 4 - There was an error in the input algorithm's options
-- 5 - There is no thermal limit for the given branch,
+- 5 - There is no thermal limit for the given branch
 - 6 - Other (currently not used).

 The approximation is only constructed if output flag = 2.